-IV.
-Appealing Financial Aid Ineligibility
+Appealing Financial Aid Eligibility

-A student whose financial aid is suspended based on the SAP Policy can submit a written appeal.
-The appeal should be based on mitigating circumstances that have had a direct effect on the student's ability to make progress.
-While not totally inclusive, the appeal form provides examples of mitigating circumstances.
-Mitigating circumstances are those which are unexpected and beyond the control of the student.
+A student whose financial aid is suspended based on the SAP policy may submit a written appeal.
+The appeal should be based on mitigating circumstances that have a direct effect of the student's ability to make progress.
+While not totally inclusive, the appeal form provides examples of mitigating circumstances that are unexpected or beyond the control of the student.